Emergency Contraception (Morning-After Pill) at a Glance

 Planned Parenthood works to make health care accessible and affordable.
 Some health centers are able to charge according to income.
 Most accept health insurance.
 If you qualify, Medicaid or other state programs may lower your health care costs.

-How Do I Use the Morning-After Pill (Emergency Contraception)?
+How Do I Use Emergency Contraception?

 Take emergency contraception as soon as possible after unprotected intercourse.
 The sooner you start it, the better it will work.
 But it will reduce your risk of pregnancy if you start it up to 120 hours — five days — after unprotected intercourse.

 You can use anti-nausea medicine one hour before taking emergency contraception if you are concerned about getting nauseated.
-Many women also find it helpful to take the emergency contraception pills with a full stomach.
+Many people also find it helpful to take the emergency contraception pills with a full stomach.

 After you take emergency contraception, it's normal for your next period to be different from usual.